shishifubing/infra-repos-shishifubing/README.md

 . ./variables.sh
 # initialize the backend
 terraform init -reconfigure -backend-config="./main.s3.tfbackend"
-# clean the state if you need to
+# clean the state (if you need to)
 ./clean.sh
 # import existing repositories (if you need to)
 ./import.sh
 # update the infrastructure
-terraform apply -var-file="./main.tfvars"
+terraform apply
 ```

 # Documentation